brather1ng/RePoE/README.md

 Repository of Path of Exile resources for tool developers.

-Contains data about stats, mods and gems at the moment.
+Contains data about stats, mods, base items and gems at the moment.
 See the `data` folder for those files and the `docs` folder for their documentation.

 For the actual GGPK parsing, [PyPoE](https://github.com/OmegaK2/PyPoE) is used.